 On April 18, 2018, the Company entered into a Credit Agreement (the "Credit Agreement") with several financial institutions as lenders and Bank of America, N.A., as administrative agent.
 The Credit Agreement provides for a \$400 million term loan facility and a \$350 million revolving credit facility, each with a term of five years.
 Concurrently with the closing of the Credit Agreement, the Company drew the full amount of the term loan facility and \$78.5 million of the revolving facility, each of which initially bear interest at the London Interbank Offered Rate ("LIBOR"), plus 2.25%.
 The interest rate applicable to the facilities is subject to adjustment based on the Company's consolidated leverage ratio.
 The term loan facility amortizes in quarterly installments in amounts resulting in an annual amortization of 5.0% during the first and second years, 7.5% during the third and fourth years and 10.0% during the fifth year after the closing date of the Credit Agreement, with the remainder payable at final maturity.
-The Credit Agreement requires the Company to maintain a consolidated leverage ratio of no less than 3.00 to 1.00.
+The Credit Agreement requires the Company to maintain a consolidated leverage ratio not exceeding 2.25 to 1.00 and a consolidated interest coverage ratio of no less than 3.00 to 1.00.
 As of June 30, 2019, the Company was in compliance with all covenants under the Credit Agreement.